 - And much more.

-No matter if you’re coming from abroad to do a ski season at the hill or you’re just a tourist passing by… If you’re wanting to experience some of Big White’s magical terrain then we have you covered!
+No matter if you’re coming from a different country to do a ski season at the hill.
+Or you’re just a tourist passing by… If you’re wanting to experience some of Big White’s magical terrain then we have you covered!

 Skiing Big White has been an absolute blast this season and even though we lived in Kelowna we made the trip up a few times a week to enjoy the beautiful mountain.
-It’s such a breath of fresh air to be up at Big White.
+It’s such a breath of fresh air to be up at Biggie.

 Now let’s get to it…